On the Radar

 Revenue Recognition

-is to depict the transfer of promised goods or services to
+standard is to depict the transfer of promised goods or services to customers in an

-goods and services.
-Significant judgments frequently need to
+exchange for those goods and services.
+Significant judgments frequently need to be

 Application of the five steps illustrated above requires a critical